simplefoc/simplefoc.github.io/docs/simplefoc_library/practical/real_time_loop.md

 void setup() {

-  // iniitalise all the components
+  // initialize all the components

   // create a hardware timer
   // 1mhz timer